 Reserve copies of the text is available in the library:

 If you cannot afford either version of the 9th edition, then you can still get by with a used copy of the 8th edition - much of it is the same as the newer edition.
 Please be forewarned that in my lectures I reference page numbers and figure numbers from the 9th edition (much of the text and figures are the same as the 8th edition, but rearranged).

 I know that it is sometimes difficult to figure out what your professor may think is important in the textbook readings.
 Therefore, I have created some reading guides for you to use as you read.
 The reading guides are linked on the class schedule page.
 These will not be collected or graded, they are simply available for your use to help you stay on task with the readings and pay attention to what I think are some of the important concepts in each chapter.
 Each reading guide comes in the form of a pdf - simply click on the readings listed in the on-line class schedule to download the pdfs.

 A complete list of learning objectives will be posted on the exam page at least one week before each exam to help you study.
 However, the objectives for each topic will be posted on the lecture page as we go along, so you don't have to wait until the complete list is posted to get started.
 I just combine all of these objectives into a single document before the exam.
 So, if you keep up with these objectives as we finish each topic, then when exam time comes you should be ready.

 If you need help, but cannot meet during my official office hours, then e-mail me your question (email@example.com) or set an appointment for a different time to meet.
-Alternatively, I have three Student Instructional Assistants who are available to help me with this class, here are their office hours:
+Alternatively, my Stuent Assistants are available to help me with this class, here are their office hours:

 Grading will be broken down as follows: